My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 Engagement shoot: At the top of Tantallon Castle

 What a dramatic shot; we love this one!!
 This was taken atop the castle.
 Believe it or not, it was the wind blowing my hair!
-It was unbelievably windy (and cold) there at the period we were there (August).
+It was unbelievably windy (and cold) when we were there (August).
 Half the time I felt like my earrings were going to fly off!
 (Thankfully they didn’t.)
 But it was so fun despite the weather challenges!

 Engagement shoot: Lying at the wheat field outside Tantallon Castle